omar0930/Guess-My-Number-Game/README.md

 A simple number guessing game built with HTML, CSS, and JavaScript.

 ## Features
-- Random number generation with difficulty levels (Easy, Medium, Hard)
+- Random number generation with difficulty levels (Easy, Medium, Hard).
-- Score tracking and high score functionality
+- Score tracking and high score functionality.
-- User-friendly UI with interactive messages
+- User-friendly UI with interactive messages.
-- Responsive design
+- Responsive design.
-- Restart game functionality
+- Restart game functionality.
-- Animations for winning and incorrect guesses
+- Animations for winning and incorrect guesses.

 ## How to Play
 1. Select a difficulty level (Easy, Medium, Hard) from the dropdown menu.